Fleming Cottage Hospital

-Fleming Hospital is a UK National Health Service hospital in Aberlour, Morayshire, Scotland.
+Fleming Hospital is a UK National Health Service hospital in Aberlour, Moray, Scotland.
 It is administered by NHS Grampian.

 History

 The hospital was financed by a legacy from James Fleming (1830-1895), the distiller, and designed by James Leslie Findlay.

 In 1891 the County Medical Officer for Banff reported: "The central portion of the District, including the parishes of Mortlach and Aberlour, with the police Burgh of Dufftown, is without Hospital accommodation for infectious diseases.
 I am of opinion that a combination between these Parishes for providing such accommodation would be advisable, or even a larger scheme to embrace the Parish of Knockando, and perhaps the Parish and Burgh of Rothes in Elginshire might be still better.
 In the remaining and upper part of this District, embracing Cabrach, Inveravon, Glenlivet, Kirkmichael, and Tomintoul, the population (except in the Village of Tomintoul) is sparse and scattered - distances are great and means of transport not readily available.
 Since the Notification Act was adopted only three cases have been reported from this part of the District, viz., one of Erysipelas and two of Typhoid Fever, one of the latter being an imported case.
 In conclusion, I would beg to quote the following from the Memorandum issued by the Local Government Board "On the provision of Isolation Hospital Accommodation." - Large villages and groups of adjacent villages will commonly require the same sort of provisions as towns.
 Where good roads and proper arrangements for the conveyance of the sick have been provided the best arrangement for village populations is by a small building accessible from several villages; otherwise the requisite accommodation (say) four cases of infectious disease in a village may be got in a suitable four-room or six room Cottage at the disposal of the Sanitary Authority; or by arrangement made beforehand with some trustworthy Cottage-holders, not having children, that they should receive and nurse, on occasion, patients requiring such accommodation."

 Less than a month after James Fleming's death in the summer of 1895 a regional newspaper report dated 9 July gave some details of the planned Cottage Hospital: